-$$\Delta w_1^k = r^k \left[1 - P_1 \left(a = a^k; w_1 \right) \right],$$ and so the latter quantity should increase on the average, at least provided that the learning rate ε , which governs how fast w_1 changes, is sufficiently small.
+If the subject employs this policy, choosing action a^k and getting reward r^k on trial k, and w_1 is changed according to a particular Hebbian correlation between the reward r^k and the probability of choice and so the latter quantity should increase in the average, at least provided the learning rate ε , which governs how fast w_1 changes, is sufficiently small.
 Indeed, tight theorems delineate circumstances under which this rule leads in the end to the optimal policy π_1^ .